LeonSpeed7/class-notes-hub/README.md

 Detailed user profiles showcasing bios and note contributions.
 AI-powered recommendations that analyze content and ratings to suggest the top 3 most relevant notes for a lesson.
 School affiliation for prioritizing notes and enabling connections within the same school.
-Other features
+Other features:
-dark/light mode
+- dark/light mode
-profile editing
+- profile editing
-search filters
+- search filters
-multiple note types (lecture, lab, etc.).
+- multiple note types (lecture, lab, etc.).

 ## How we built it
-We iterated on several design ideas before building the platform using the AI-powered Lovable development platform and integrating the Gemini 2.5 API into our database.
-These tools allowed us to create a scalable, dynamic product that would have been difficult with traditional development alone.
+We explored multiple design iterations before developing the platform using the AI-powered Lovable environment and integrating the Gemini 2.5 API directly into our database.
+Together, these tools enabled us to build a scalable, responsive system that would have been far more complex and time-consuming to create through traditional development methods.

 ## Challenges we ran into
-One problem we ran into was allowing people on our website to contact and message each other.
-We solved this by changing the way users and messages were stored.
-We also had a problem with allowing all students on the website to access someone’s file uploads into the website.
-We fixed this by creating a ‘private’ and ‘public’ setting for each file with only public files being accessible to other users.
+One major challenge was enabling users to contact and message each other reliably.
+We resolved this by restructuring how user data and messages were stored.
+Another issue involved ensuring students could access uploaded files; we addressed this by adding ‘private’ and ‘public’ visibility settings, allowing only public files to be accessible across the platform.

 ## Accomplishments that we're proud of
 We are proud of our prompt engineering with Lovable, allowing us to incorporate multiple features into a usable platform.
 Removing the browse section and replacing it with an AI notes recommender solved major storage and accessibility issues, a breakthrough for our workflow.